The University of Stirling was founded by Royal Charter in 1967, making it the first new university in Scotland for over 400 years.

 International undergraduate tuition fee examples - BA or BSc:

-Fees for full time undergraduate courses start at £11,845 for subjects such as Economics, rising to £14,105 for subjects such as Marine Biology and Psychology.
+Fees for full time undergraduate courses start at £15,900 for most Arts & Humanities, Business related subjects, and Maths, rising to £18,800 for Laboratory based subjects like Biology and Engineering.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.